RSankar-dev/technical-assessment-order-status-api/OrderStatusHub/README.md

 # Future Improvements

-  - Add a comprehensive health check end point, this is just to check it api is running.
+  - Add a comprehensive health check end point, this is just to check if api is running.
   - Include performance metrics to identify and mitigate bottlenecks and perfomance issues
   - Implement Caching
   - Token authentication
   - Move Hardcoded constants to enums or a constant file
-  - Add Appropriate comments
+  - Add Appropriate comments round the logic

 # Deployment (Render)